Private foundation: The Bahamas

-Foundations were first introduced in The Bahamas in December 2004 following the Foundations Act.
+Foundations were first introduced in The Bahamas in December 2004, following the Foundations Act.

 United States

 A private foundation, in the United States, is a charitable organization described in the Internal Revenue Code by section 509.
 A private foundation is necessarily a 501(c)(3) exempt organization (or a former such entity).
 It is defined by a negative definition: by what it is not.
 A private foundation is not a public charity, as described in section 170(b)(1)(A) (i) through (vi).
 Neither is it a section 509(a)(2) organization, nor a supporting organization.
-Private foundations are subject to 1.39% excise taxes found in section 4940 through 4945 of the internal revenue code.
+Private foundations are subject to 1.39% excise taxes found in section 4940 through 4945 of the Internal Revenue Code.
 Once a charity becomes a private foundation, it retains that status unless it follows the difficult termination rules of section 507.

 Every organization that qualifies for tax exemption as an organization described in section 501(c)(3) is a private foundation unless it falls into one of the categories specifically excluded from the definition of that term (referred to in section 509(a)).
 In addition, certain nonexempt charitable trusts are also treated as private foundations.
-Organizations that fall into the excluded categories are institutions such as hospitals or universities and those that generally have broad public support or actively function in a supporting relationship to such organizations.
+Organizations that fall into the excluded categories include institutions such as hospitals or universities, and those that generally have broad public support or actively function in a supporting relationship to such organizations.

 In the United States, there are several restrictions and requirements on private foundations, including: